johbar/text-extraction-service/README.md

 # text-extraction-service

-A simple Golang service for extracting textual content from PDF and RTF and legacy MS Word (.doc) documents.
+A simple Go service for extracting textual content from PDF, RTF and legacy MS Word (.doc) documents.

 ## Status

-This is an exercise in using Golang, probably unsuitable for any real-world usage.
+This started as an exercise in using Golang.
+The use case is processing binary documents for search machine indexation.

-It embeds [Nats](https://nats.io/) as a key-value-/objectstore that acts as a persistent cache for extracted content.
+It embeds [Nats](https://nats.io/) as a key-value-/object store that acts as a persistent cache for extracted content.

-The RegEx-based RTF parser is very inefficient.
+The RegEx-based RTF parser is rather inefficient.

 ## Setup